Bawlovski/projectnull/ProjectNull/README.md

 - Defend: Increase defense (partial implementation)
 - Heal: Restore health points
 - Regenerate Missiles: Add more missiles to your arsenal
 - Save Game: Save the current game state to continue later

+## Exploring the Database

+If you want to explore the database file:

+1. Download and install DB Browser for SQLite: https://sqlitebrowser.org/
+2. Open the `game_data.db` file using DB Browser
+3. You can view tables, execute SQL queries, and explore your saved games